davide1797/oops_pitfalls_correction/README.md

 # Evaluating LLMs for Automatic Correction and Detection of Ontology Pitfalls
-Data, resources, and code for an ontology construction mapping review.
+Data, resources, and code for the automatic correction and detection of ontology pitfalls by LLMs.

 ## Abstract
 <p style="text-align: justify;">